Home > Analyses > Utilities > Public Service Enterprise Group Incorporated

 Competitive Landscape & Sector Positioning

-This sector analysis of Public Service Enterprise Group Incorporated will explore its strategic positioning, revenue by segment, key products, main competitors, and competitive advantages.
-I will also examine the company’s SWOT analysis to assess its market standing.
-Furthermore, I will try to determine whether the company holds a competitive advantage over its industry peers.
+This section examines Public Service Enterprise Group Incorporated’s position within the regulated electric sector.
+It explores strategic positioning, revenue by segment, key products, and main competitors.
+I will analyze whether the company holds a competitive advantage over its industry peers.

 Strategic Positioning

-Public Service Enterprise Group Incorporated (PEG) concentrates its operations in the regulated electric and gas utilities sector, primarily serving the Northeastern and Mid-Atlantic US through its PSE&G and PSEG Power segments.
-Its product portfolio includes electricity transmission, distribution, natural gas, and related services, reflecting a focused regional and sectoral exposure.
+Public Service Enterprise Group focuses primarily on regulated electric and gas utilities in the Northeastern and Mid-Atlantic US.
+Its portfolio centers on electricity transmission, gas distribution, and related services, with limited diversification beyond its core regional utility operations.

 Revenue by Segment

-This pie chart illustrates Public Service Enterprise Group Incorporated’s revenue distribution by segment for the fiscal year 2024.
+This pie chart illustrates Public Service Enterprise Group Incorporated’s revenue breakdown by segment for the fiscal year 2025, highlighting the contribution of key business areas.

 revenue by segment